 The largest note you’ll get is the 100 Quetzal Note.
 There are also 50Q, 20Q, 10Q, 5Q and 1Q notes.
 Coins include the 1Q coin, 50 centavos, 25 centavos, 10, 5 and 1 centavos.

+Guatemala is primarily a cash society.
+Certainly for us.
 That’s usually because most of the places we eat at, the buses and transport options we catch operate in a cash society.
 Most of our purchases (food, bus tickets, occasionally water, etc) are small ticket items.
 Whipping out a credit card to pay for a US$1.50 bill for two coffees just doesn’t feel right.
 It also makes sense to us not to use a credit card for a number of reasons.
+Most places, unless you’re travelling at the very high end do NOT accept credit cards at all.

 - Most of our spending is small A couple of cups of coffee or a few tacos.